Australian Catholic University

 Fees and FEE-HELP

-All costs are calculated using current rates based on a study load of 80 credit points (normally eight units) per year.
+All costs are calculated using current rates based on a study load of 80 credit points (typically eight units) per year.

 A student’s annual fee may vary in accordance with: